8go/matrix-commander/README.md

   -m MESSAGE [MESSAGE ...], --message MESSAGE [MESSAGE ...]
                         Send this message.
 Message data must not be binary data, it must be text.
-If no '-m' is used and no other conflictingarguments are provided, and information is
-                        piped into the program, then the piped data will be used as message.
-Finally, if there are no operations at all in the arguemnts, then a message will be read from stdin, i.e. from the keyboard.
+If no '-m' is used and no other conflicting arguments are provided, and information is piped into the program, then the piped data will be used as message.
+Finally, if there are no operations at all in the arguments, then a message will be read from stdin, i.e. from the keyboard.
 This option can be used multiple times to send multiple messages.
 If there is data piped into this program, then first data